smotrjashka/Udiddit/README.md

 I will return later and will make proper hightliting and editing in general)))

-## Part II: Create the DDL for your new schema
+## Part II: Requirement to create the DDL for your new schema

-Requarement:

 ### Guideline #1